jmplonka/InventorLoader/README.md

 Autodesk Inventor files have OLE2 files.
 This allows embedding Excel workbooks e.g.:
-* The addon is able to read Inventor files from 2010 till 2019.
+* The addon is able to read Inventor files from 2010 or newer.
 * Read the iProperties (Note: only a few can be applied in FreeCAD).
 * Display embedded workbooks as a new spreadsheet when importing as features.
 * Three strategies are provided: